A. Battle against the Amalekites.

 b.
 Saul seized the edge of his robe, and it tore.
 So Samuel said to him, “The LORD has torn the kingdom of Israel from you today”: Saul’s desperate action provides a vivid object lesson on how the kingdom was torn away from him.

 i.
 As useless as the torn piece of robe was in his hand, so now his leadership of the nation was futile.
 Now he ruled against God, not for Him.
 Just as the robe tore because Saul grasped it too tightly, so his tight grip on pride and stubbornness meant the kingdom would be taken away from him.
-In this respect Saul was the opposite of Jesus, of whom it is said He had always been God by nature, did not cling to His prerogatives as God’s Equal, but stripped Himself of all privilege by consenting to be a slave by nature and being born as a mortal man (Philippians 2:6-7, J.B.
+In this respect, Saul was the opposite of Jesus, of whom it is said, He who had always been God by nature, did not cling to His prerogatives as God’s equal, but stripped himself of all privilege by consenting to be a slave by nature and being born as a mortal man (Philippians 2:6-7, J.B.
 Phillips translation).
-Jesus was willing to let go, but Saul insisted in clinging on.
-So Saul lost all, while Jesus gained all.
+Jesus was willing to let go, but Saul insisted on clinging on.
+Saul lost all, while Jesus gained all.

 c.
 The Strength of Israel will not lie nor relent: Saul might have thought there was a way out of this.
 He wondered what he could do to “fix” this.
 Samuel let him know there was nothing he could do.
 This was permanent.